MileHacker Logo

 Wildlife Viewing Areas

 Skadar Lake National Park, a 30 km day trip inland, is Europe's largest bird reserve.
-It has a diverse range of bird species, including rare pelicans and cormorants.
-Boat tours along the lake's shore are ideal for birdwatching and observing flora and fauna.
+It possesses a diverse range of bird species, including rare pelicans and cormorants.
+Boat tours on the lake are excellent for birdwatching and observing flora and fauna.

 Beaches, Lakes, and Waterways